Eagle Transporter From Gerry Anderson's Space: 1999

 Why do I want you to hit the blue Support button?
 This is a set aimed at two generations.
 Did you ever have a toy that lasted forever, and was your go-to toy for adventuring?
 For me, that was my die cast Dinky Eagle.
 In fact, I had two!
-Commander Koenig and his crew are probably largely responsible for my love of realistic science fiction and coincidentally their TV series first aired in the year I was born!
-As we approach the 45th anniversary of the show, other Eagle projects here have shown there's still a lot of love for the show.
+Commander Koenig and his crew are probably largely responsible for my love of realistic science fiction and coincidentally their TV series first aired in the year I was born - it just celebrated its 45th anniversary!
+Other Eagle projects here have shown there's still a lot of love for the show.

-Nostalgia aside, my son's first comment when he saw the Eagle was that it looked like the underwater base they rescued in the first episode of the CGI Thunderbirds Are Go.
+Nostalgia aside, my son's first comment when he saw the Eagle was that it looked like the underwater base the team rescued in the first episode of the CGI Thunderbirds Are Go.
 He's spot on, of course!
 People of my generation would immediately have spotted that distinctive nose shape as a nod of the head to the Eagles.
 I also hope that his generation might actually get to use something like an Eagle on the Moon.
-It really is a great design, NASA!
+It really is a great design, NASA, Space X!

-Finally, on a personal note, designing this set gave me something positive to focus on after my father passed away.
+Finally, on a personal note, continuing to design this set gave me something positive to focus on after my father passed away.

 This is my Goldilocks Eagle.
 I shall explain!
 Previous Eagle models here on Ideas have either been incredibly large and able to fit two minifigures in the cockpit (which is show accurate and brilliant!) or scaled down to microfigure proportions.
-At well under 1000 pieces, I've compromised by trying to produce a set which I hope is immediately recognisable as an Eagle, but which for play purposes can also take a single minifigure in its cockpit and in its pod without being too big to be played with.
+At well under 1000 pieces, I've compromised by trying to produce a set which I hope is immediately recognisable as an Eagle, but which for play purposes can also take a single minifigure in its cockpit and in its pod without being too big to be played with (it's about the same length as the big X-Wings).
 Not too big, not too small - Goldilocks!
 The set includes:

-- The Eagle, with removable nose and engine section for ease of crashing, ah, maintenance!
+- The Eagle, with easily removable nose and engine section for ease of crashing, ah, maintenance!

-- A removable transporter pod, with flip open hatches and removable roof with space for a passenger
+- A removable transporter pod, with hinged hatches and removable roof for play access with space for a passenger

-- A small Moon buggy, capable of being stored in the pod when not in use
+- A small Moon buggy, capable of being stored in the pod with the passenger when not in use

 - Two Alphan astronauts with classic space style tanks (seems appropriate given the show's age!)